Embassy of Russia, Ottawa: Jeffrey Delisle espionage case

 In July 2007, Jeffrey Delisle, a former Sub-Lieutenant in the Royal Canadian Navy walked into the Embassy of Russia in Ottawa and offered to sell secret information to the Russian military intelligence service; the GRU.
 He eventually passed on sensitive information from the top-secret STONEGHOST intelligence sharing network to Russia.
 Delisle continued handing over classified information to his GRU handler for 4 more years until December 2011 before being arrested in January 2012.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-On 1 March 2022, during the 2022 Russian invasion of Ukraine, the embassy claimed that The Russian army does not occupy Ukrainian territory and takes all measures to preserve the lives and safety of civilians, without providing evidence.
+On 1 March 2022, during the Russian invasion of Ukraine, the embassy claimed that The Russian army does not occupy Ukrainian territory and takes all measures to preserve the lives and safety of civilians, without providing evidence.
 The Embassy claimed that the responsibility for all civilian deaths during the Russian attack, called "Special Military Operation" in Kremlin-controlled media, was on the Ukrainian side.
-Canadian Foreign Affairs Minister Mélanie Joly has referred to claims from the Russian Embassy as "misinformation" and "propaganda".
+Former Canadian Foreign Affairs Minister Mélanie Joly has referred to claims from the Russian Embassy as "misinformation" and "propaganda".

-Homophobia

-The Russian Embassy has been critical to homosexuality in Canada, especially three gay members of the Canadian Cabinet.
-The Russian ambassador has claimed that Russia does not interfere in internal Canadian affairs.